danielronalds/workflows/README.md

 Deleting using `workflows --delete` deletes the tmuxinator config as well as the project in the projects directory.

+### Cloning a project

+Workflows can also be used to clone git repos using `workflows --clone`, or the short flag `-c`.
+This command is helpful for checking out projects that are not your own, and thus do not show up in the default open prompt.

 ## Configuration

 `workflows` is configured by a toml file in either of the following paths